Migration from v5 to v6

 import { module, test } from 'qunit';

-module('Integration | Component | my-component', function (hooks) {
+module('Integration | Component | hello', function (hooks) {

 setupRenderingTest(hooks);